z0w0/helm/README.md

 ## Installing and Building

-Helm requires GHC 7.6.4 -- Elerea doesn't work with older versions due to a compiler bug.
+Helm requires GHC 7.6.4 (Elerea doesn't work with older versions due to a compiler bug).
 To install the latest (stable) version from the Hackage repository, use:

 ```